AdaptiveConsulting/ReactiveTraderCloud-Finsemble/README.md

 ## Install the UAT Version of Reactive Trader Finsemble

 - Run the exe for the UAT instance installer found [here](https://storage.googleapis.com/reactive-trader-finsemble-uat/pkg/ReactiveTraderFinsemble-UAT.exe)

+# Project structure

+Below is a brief outline of what's included in the seed project.

+- _assets_ - Contains the CSS and images used to create the SmartDesktop's look and feel.

+  - _configs/application_ - Contains all of the base configurations for the Finsemble application.
+The files in this folder are merged together to build the application configuration.
+This configuration can be changed at run time using dynamic configuration.
+Contains the application manifest used to start up the Finsemble application.
+The default manifest for development is included, and additional configurations can be placed in this folder.

+- src - the folder that contains all Finsemble component that are overriden such as the Toolbar.

+- webpack/entries.json: This file contains entry points for components defined in the src folder, which Finsemble Webpack can bundle together.